YuHo0/Capstone-project---Renal-Artery-Image-Segmentation-and-3D-Modeling-of-Abdominal-Aortic-Vessels/README.md

 ## 📝 Author's Note

 The full academic report is available in the `docs/` folder (in Traditional Chinese).
 This repository, including the code structure and this README, serves as the English technical summary demonstrating my skills in deep learning implementation, computer vision, and full-stack system integration.

-*Code and project information can be found at: https://github.com/[Your-Username]/Renal-Aorta-3D-System*